Ekram49/Ekram49.github.io/aboutme.md

 <h2> Life(!)
 Life </h2>

 This is a tough one!
 I could probably write a dozen pages about the people in my life—friends, family, well-wishers—who make this life worth living and thriving.....
-Maybe someday I will.
+Maybe someday I will!

 But for today, I’ll let the pictures do the talking.
-Here are a few moments of me with them.
+Here are a few precious moments with them!

 ### Family
 <!-- Slider container -->